Advanced Liver Disease Evaluation in India

 Advanced surgical treatment for pancreatic tumors, cysts, and complex pancreatic disorders.

-Frequently Asked Questions About Liver Transplant
+Frequently Asked Questions About Liver Diseases

 1. What are the early symptoms of liver disease?

 Early symptoms may include fatigue, weakness, loss of appetite, nausea, and mild abdominal discomfort.
 As the disease progresses, symptoms such as jaundice, abdominal swelling, and confusion may develop.
+Early evaluation helps identify disease severity and guide timely treatment.